 Only families with children aged three and four years old can apply for the 30 hours of free childcare.

-- you earn (or expect to be earning within 14 days of applying) the equivalent to 16 hours at national minimum or living wage by the time you take up the additional 15 hours offer.
+- if you earn (or expect to be earning within 14 days of applying) the equivalent to 16 hours at national minimum or living wage by the time you take up the additional 15 hours offer.
+This equates to:

 You won't be eligible to apply if: